ptibogxiv/doliconnect/readme.txt

 Activate the plugin through the ‘Plugins’ screen in WordPress.
 Go to WordPress Admin > Settings > Doliconnect
 - BE CAREFUL, in multisite blog, there is a netword settings page too for keys and general settings!
-- Your dolibarr needs to have the Doliconnect module which can be freely downloaded on Dolistore or Github
+- Your dolibarr needs to have the Doliconnector module which can be freely downloaded on Dolistore or Github https://github.com/ptibogxiv/doliconnector/releases

 == Upgrade Notice ==